ElenjaM/ZeitleistenUI/README.md

 # ZeitleistenUI
-This Repository contains the Visualization of the Satellite Activities and is used with the Repository ZeitleisenBackend, which controls the logic behind the Project "Visualization of satellite activities"."
+This Repository contains the Views, the Visualization of the satellite activities and is used with the Repository ZeitleisenBackend, which controls the logic behind the Project "Visualization of satellite activities"."